oceanprotocol/docs/rewards/README.md

 ### Active Rewards

-Active Rewards is the second reward streamm within Data Farming.
+Active Rewards is the second reward stream within Data Farming.

 It's an evolving stream that focuses on driving fundamental traction and growth of the protocol.